martin-lizner/trezor-ssh-agent/README.md

 ```
 # Trezor HID device
 ATTRS{idProduct}=="0001", ATTRS{idVendor}=="534c", MODE="0660", GROUP="plugdev"
+# KeepKey HID device
+ATTRS{idProduct}=="0001", ATTRS{idVendor}=="2b24", MODE="0660", GROUP="plugdev"
 ```

-Save and exit from root, then unplug and replug your production Trezor.
+Save and exit from root, then unplug and replug your production device.
 The rules should take effect immediately.
 If they're still not running it may that you're not a member of the `plugdev` group.
 You can fix this as follows (assuming that `plugdev` is not present on your system):